2025 - FES Future of Work - Policy Conference

 As AI systems become increasingly embedded in our societies, their impact on equality and non-discrimination raises urgent challenges, particularly around automation, bias, accountability, and fundamental rights.
 This workshop will explore the risks and potential of AI for equality across key EU policy areas — from employment and health to education and security — highlighting the need for specific workplace AI regulations and an intersectional approach to building a fairer digital ecosystem.
 It will also examine how policymakers can respond to the growing power of Big Tech while ensuring AI systems promote fairness, transparency, and accountability.

-This parallel workshop is co-hosted by the Foundation for European Progressive Studies (FEPS), the Friedrich-Ebert Stiftung (FES), Gender5+ and the EUGENDERING Jean Monnet Chair.
+This parallel workshop was co-hosted by the Foundation for European Progressive Studies (FEPS), the Friedrich-Ebert Stiftung (FES), Gender5+ and the EUGENDERING Jean Monnet Chair.

 Workshop 2: AI-Driven Work: Implications for Women’s Safety, Health, and Equality